junxit/us-congress-bills-109/metadata.md

 - 2005-03-10 — Introduced in Senate
 - 2005-03-10 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2005-04-19 — Committee on Energy and Natural Resources Subcommittee on Water and Power.
+Hearings held.
+With printed Hearing: S.Hrg.
+109-96.
+- 2005-09-28 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment favorably.
+- 2005-10-27 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici without amendment and an amendment to the title.
+With written report No. 109-167.
+- 2005-10-27 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici without amendment and an amendment to the title.
+With written report No. 109-167.
+- 2005-10-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 268.